DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/DrawingLayers/DL-Spreadsheet-Interface.md

 ## Overview

-The spreadsheet interface offers Excel-like functionality for managing layer data, including formula support, change tracking, and bulk operations.
-The interface is organized into two main tabs: Active Layers and Layer States, providing comprehensive layer management capabilities.
+The spreadsheet interface offers Excel-like functionality for editing layer data, including formula support.
+The interface is organized into two main tabs: Active Layers and Layer States, providing comprehensive layer edition capabilities.

 > **GIF Placeholder:** Show overview of spreadsheet interface capabilities

-## Two-Tab Structure
+## Layers and Layer States

-The interface is organized into two main tabs for different management tasks:
+The interface is organized into two main tabs for different tasks:

 ### Active Layers Tab
-The main spreadsheet interface for comprehensive layer data management:
+The main spreadsheet interface for layer data edition:
+- **Filter Section** - Use the filter section to select a specific filter; the spreadsheet will then display all layer data associated with the chosen filter

-- **Complete Layer View** - See all used layers in spreadsheet format
+- **Layer Data View** - See all layer filters and related layers in a spreadsheet format
-- **Direct Editing** - Edit layer data directly in cells
+- **Direct Editing** - Edit layer data directly in cells spreadsheet format
-- **Property Modification** - Modify any layer property
-- **Real-time Updates** - See changes immediately in the interface

 ### Layer States Tab
-Specialized interface for managing layer states and their properties:
+Interface for editing layer states data:
-- **State Management** - Edit layer state properties and settings
 - **Layer Assignments** - Manage layer assignments within states
-- **Bulk Changes** - Apply bulk changes to multiple states
+- **Bulk Changes** - Edit layer data
-- **Property Settings** - Manage color and property settings for states

 > **GIF Placeholder:** Show two-tab structure and switching